American Express has a plethora of different credit card options, which makes it almost impossible to know which one is best.

 Points for every £1 spent

 For every full £1 you spend, you’ll earn 2 points with your card.
 Considering the cheapest hotel redemptions are around 5,000 points, it’ll take a considerable amount of spending to get a hotel stay of around £30-40 back.
-If you’re staying at a Marriott brand hotel and pay using your credit card, you’ll double your earnings to 6 points on every full £1 (10 points until 31 January 2021), meaning you will need to spend a lot less to recoup the cost of a hotel stay.
+If you’re staying at a Marriott brand hotel and pay using your credit card, you’ll double your earnings to 6 points on every full £1, meaning you will need to spend a lot less to recoup the cost of a hotel stay.

-For signing up to the card, you automatically get silver status at Marriott hotels (usually 10 stays needed to unlock).
-This doesn’t come with many benefits, apart from 10% bonus on points when staying at a hotel, late checkout and member rates.
+For signing up to the card, you automatically get Silver Elite status at Marriott hotels (usually 10 stays needed to unlock).
+This doesn’t come with many benefits, apart from 10% bonus on points when staying at a hotel, late checkouts, and member rates.

-Spend £15,000 on the card in a year and you’ll get upgraded to gold status (usually 25 stays needed to unlock).
+Spend £15,000 on the card in a year and you’ll get upgraded to Gold Elite status (usually 25 stays needed to unlock).
 Benefits are better, but it’s a high spend to reach it.
-You’ll get 25% bonus points on stays, as well as points bonuses when you check-in, late checkout, room upgrades, enhanced room wifi and member rates.
+You’ll get 25% bonus points on stays, as well as points bonuses when you check-in, late checkouts, room upgrades, enhanced room wifi, and member rates.

 Free night stay